 The original plan to sell the car after the trip went out of the window, partly because I knew I wasn’t going to get close to what I’d put into it and partly because I really liked the car after spending a week driving it round the South West of the country, even if some stuff still wasn’t working and it looks tatty as hell.
 It also means that once I’ve made it look a little better I can take both my sons to classic car shows without having to take two cars, as there’s no way that two children’s car seats fit into an MGB 🙂

-The plan now is to slowly perform a rolling restoration on it, starting with the paintwork and then moving onto seeing if I can stop the smoke at startup/heavy acceleration and determine why it needs a few hundred milliliters of transmission fluid every few hundred miles… Then I can start on the electric windows and tidying up the interior.
+The plan now is to slowly perform a rolling restoration on it, starting with the paintwork and then moving onto seeing if I can stop the smoke at startup/heavy acceleration and determine why it needs a few hundred millilitres of transmission fluid every few hundred miles… Then I can start on the rear electric windows and tidying up the interior.
 I’ll also raise the ride height (especially at the front) a bit with some new springs as it’s obviously been lowered in the past (by more than I’m happy with).
 The difficult starting problem re-occurred after the trip and was traced to a faulty spark plug which had caused the rotor to burn out, so a new distributor cap, rotor and spark plugs were installed.

 This will never be a show queen car but hopefully it’ll be a nice reliable car that’s presentable enough to go to classic car shows in without it costing me a fortune to do up.